truust-io/docs.truust.io/content/payment-flows.md

 - **Payin**: Create a payin using the `ADDON` or `BANKWIRE` type
 - **Payout**: Create a payout using the type `WALLET` and use the seller's Wallet ID

-In this case, the money will flow from the buyer's card, stay held on the order's wallet and, finally, released following the next scheme:
+In this case, the money will flow from the buyer's card, stay held on the order's wallet and, finally, released to the seller's wallet following the next scheme:

 ![](/assets/payintowalletflow.png)